mynitran/mynitran/README.md

 ### Hi there 👋

-My name is My Ni :smile:, and I am currently using GitHub to work on the courses *Data Preparation & Workflow Management* and *Online Data Collection & Management* as part of the **Msc Marketing Analytics** at Tilburg University, the Netherlands.
+My name is My Ni :smile:, and I am currently using GitHub as part of the **Msc Marketing Analytics** at Tilburg University, the Netherlands.

 How to reach me: :email: m.n.tran@tilburguniversity.edu